Arts & Sciences Physics

 ACE:ACE 4 Science

-Prerequisites: Physics major or good standing with the University Honors Program; MATH 106 or parallel.
+Prerequisites: Physics major or good standing with the University Honors Program; MATH 106.

 Ambitious students who are not in the Honors Program are encouraged to request permission to enroll.